Feature request #16953

 I have no experience programming in QT or C++ so throwing this idea out there is all I can do.
 If needed I could go through the web to collect proof that this happens a lot, just in case you haven't seen it (or don't it, I did) yourself.

-#1 Updated by Johannes Kroeger almost 2 years ago
+#1 Updated by Johannes Kroeger about 2 years ago

 I'll try to collect reports from users in the wild here to support my argument.